ETS-ReactNative5/Appmed/reactnative-test/README.md

 ## Run the app with Expo

-Execute this command lines:
+Follow these steps:

+1. Install Node.js

-1. Install expo cli:
+2. Install expo cli:
 ```
 npm install -g expo-cli
 ```
-2. Install Xcode to access the IOS Simulator or Android Studio Emulator
+3. Install Xcode to access the IOS Simulator or Android Studio Emulator

-3. Go in the reactnative-test folder and execute the following line:
+4. Go in the reactnative-test folder and execute the following line:
 ```
 npm run
 ```